We’re sharing an easy Thanksgiving Planning Guide complete with a countdown checklist and printable today!

 It definitely takes time and effort, you know?

-For us, the holidays usually run from Thanksgiving to New Years with lots of parties, birthday celebrations, events and driving long distances thrown in the mix.
-Sometimes, the drive alone (think 4 cities in a 5-day period) is enough to steal your joy (just keeping it real here.)
+For us, the holidays usually run from Thanksgiving to the end of February with lots of parties, birthday celebrations, events, and driving long distances thrown in the mix.

 Thanksgiving Activity Ideas

 It’s definitely going to feel like a completely different kind of celebration this year given it will be our very first Thanksgiving at home and not at the farm or at the cabin.

 We’re all excited to make new memories and create new traditions though.

 My Mom is so excited she’s already sent us a menu for the weekend and an activity list too!

 If you’re just starting this process as well, here are some things to consider trying….

 - Create and mail Christmas cards